- Easy-Rider stretch lumbar and hip panels for maximum flexibility.

 - Contrasting bartacking for extra strength.

-- Combine with Dovetails mesh liner for increased performance.
+- Combine with Rendezvous or Dovetails mesh liner for increased performance.

 - Long legs flirt just below your knees.

 - WXL size option, in selected colours only.

 Hard wearing and quick drying Hi-Impact Stretch nylon fabric - tightly woven to deliver bulletproof durability, with stretch construction for a performance fit.

 Outskirts™ garments are designed specifically for women.
 Most Ground Effect designs are unisex… jackets, tights and baggy tops generally fit both men and women equally well.
 However, fitted garments like cycle shorts and some tops are more gender specific so you'll find a women’s version in the Outskirts™ women's range.

 Approved clobber for terrorising the city, cruising the highways or café surfing.
 Unfashion garments combine comfort on the bike with sharp looks for when you hit the pavement.

 Stretch hip panels and Trim Tabs™ keep Ground Effect baggies hitched up.
 Intelligent design reduces surplus fabric for a smoother and therefore more comfortable interface between bum and saddle.
 There's also less risk of getting hooked up on technical trails.

 These baggies are supremely versatile.
 Add the Rendezvous

 lycra mesh liner to deliver no-nonsense performance in the saddle.
 Whip ‘em out for washing or when moving into après ride mode.
 Winterise by using a pair of Black Widows